 One of the biggest problems with Drift is that he's not only writer Shane McCarthy's awesome fancharacter, he's also become editor-in-chief Chris Ryall and editor Denton J. "Doubledealer" Tipton's pet character.
 Hence his inclusion in the children's book "I Am Optimus Prime" (ensuring kids reading the book would remember the awesome character that IDW invented) and under Tipton's penmanship, ended up having his horrible advice taken by Perceptor over the veteran, experienced Kup's more sensible advice, abandoning science in favor of becoming a dull "sniperer".

-And yet, to everyone's great surprise, his role in the new ongoing More Than Meets The Eye has managed to overcome a lot of the hate he generated under less competent writers.
-He get's some holes punctured in his incessant moralizing, his spiritualism is written with a more humorous air, his backstory get's some nuance to it, and has some horrible consequences of his well intentioned actions coming back to bite him in the ass and leave him cast adrift.
+And yet, to everyone's great surprise, his role in The Transformers: More Than Meets the Eye has managed to overcome a lot of the hate he generated under less competent writers.
+He get's some holes punctured in his incessant moralizing, his spiritualism is written with a more humorous air, his backstory gets some nuance to it, and has some horrible consequences of his well intentioned actions coming back to bite him in the ass and leave him cast adrift.
 Even the Transformers Wiki admits he's a much more tolerable, if not outright enjoyable, character.

 And then McCarthy got another shot at writing Drift, in a four-issue miniseries, for reasons known only to IDW's higher-ups.